Skip to main content

 Bloodborne Pathogens Training Records

 All employee training records are required to stay on file for at least three years from the worker’s training date.
-Furthermore, the documentation must be easily accessible by the employer in the event that OSHA performs an audit.
-In order to comply with the OSHA bloodborne pathogens standard training requirements, records most detail (4,5):
+Furthermore, the documentation must be easily accessible by the employer if OSHA performs an audit.
+To comply with the OSHA bloodborne pathogens standard training requirements, records must detail:

-• The names and educational qualification of the course instructors who conducted the training.
+• The names and educational qualifications of the course instructors who conducted the training

 Bloodborne pathogen training does not have to be provided in a classroom setting.
-OSHA does allow video on-demand courses and online, video-based training.
+OSHA does allow online video-based training.

 However, the program content must include all pertinent information required by OSHA.
 It’s also a good idea for employers to use a training course that is specific to their industry.